charles-uno/circuit-python/readme.md

 When you plug in the board, it should look like a thumb drive containing the file `main.py`.
 You can modify or replace that file.
 As soon as `main.py` changes, the board will automatically reload it and start running the new one.

+All of the example `.py` files in this repo will run when copied over to the board and named `main.py`.
+Some of them depend on the helpers, so copy `helpers.py` over as well (and do not rename it).

 Output is printed to the REPL.
 If something goes wrong, that's where you'll get a traceback.

 ## Flashing the Boot Loader